hyn89/SourceHanSansUI/README.md

 <pre><code>chown root:wheel "/Library/Fonts/FONTFILENAME.ttc"
 chmod 644 "/Library/Fonts/FONTFILENAME.ttc"</code></pre>

-These fonts' post script names are hidden under OS X; Only **CTPresetFallbacks.plist** and **DefaultFontFallbacks.plist** could let them work as GUI fonts in OS X Yosemite, with current system CJK GUI fonts' **removal** needed (I currently recommend you to remove STHeiti series only).
+These fonts' post script names are hidden under OS X; Only **CTPresetFallbacks.plist** and **DefaultFontFallbacks.plist modified via those scripts provided from https://github.com/othercat/CJKFontScript** could let them work as GUI fonts in OS X Yosemite, with current STHeiti's **removal** recommended.

-P.S.: Specifically modified font fallback files could let this fontset work better.
+P.S.: Factorial font Plist files couldn't work with this font set.

 You may want to install official SHS build again for any other usages you want:<br>
 https://github.com/adobe-fonts/source-han-sans/tree/release

 ##// Installation

-You should visit this website: https://github.com/othercat/CJKFontScript , download `install_SHS-DeskInterfaceOnly.sh`, and run `sudo bash install_SHS-DeskInterfaceOnly.sh` in Terminal.
+You should visit this website: https://github.com/othercat/CJKFontScript , download `install_SHS-UI.sh`, and run `sudo bash install_SHS-UI.sh` in Terminal.
 Please close all other applications and finish all of your other pending Terminal process before running this installer script (there will be an automatic reboot with prompt).

 ##// Parameters Modified from SHS (excl.
 PostScript name)

 We added and modified some parameters among all of those "features.otc.???" files.<br>
 (We only talk about Langage-Specific Releases, not Region-Specific Releases because nobody want to see glyph-blank-box while using these fonts.)

 P.S.: Special thanks to **Kobayashi Ken (a.k.a.
-Ken Lunde, the programmer of Source Han Sans)**, for his suggestion on pointing out which parameter should be modified and his tips on using AFDKO, otherwise I couldn't get this achieved.
+Ken Lunde, the programmer of Source Han Sans)** for his suggestion on pointing out which parameter should be modified and his tips on using AFDKO, otherwise I couldn't get this achieved.
+But we have to clear the LineGap and add its reasonable value up to the Ascender in order to deal with the following problem:

+> OS X Yosemite has serious problem regarding its UILabel elements: they omit the lineGap data, cause display malfunction among multi-line filenames in Finder if the display font has lineGap data.

 Step 1: Add following info before VHEA table:
 <pre><code>table hhea {
-  Ascender 880;
+  Ascender 980;
   Descender -120;
-  LineGap 100;
+  LineGap 0;
 } hhea;</code></pre>
 Step 2: Find
 <pre><code>table OS/2 {